-However, I’ve selected these Goretex ones made in collaboration with Japanese brand Nanamica.
-They are pure luxury and just look absolutely spot on.
-The crepe sole is normally what makes this shoe but the contrast Vibram sole makes these look fucking ace.
-I’m not one for buying a ‘back up’ pair but got a Bottle Green pair customised to look similar with a nice Minty Vibram sole after passing their shop on Old Street loads of times.
+However, I’ve selected these Goretex ones made in collaboration with Japanese brand Nanamica, pure luxury, they just look spot on.
+The crepe sole is what makes this shoe normally, but that contrast Vibram sole just makes these look fucking ace.
+I’m not one for buying a ‘back up’ pair but I would with these.
+I got a Bottle Green pair customised to look similar with a nice Minty Vibram sole after passing their shop on Old Street loads of times, they worked a treat.

-The White pair is on another level, you can only love them or hate them.
+The White pair is on another level, you can only love or hate them.
 They look like hospital shoes and that’s a great look, no?
-I once attempted to walk 12 miles home from Macclesfield in these after I couldn’t get a taxi after a heavy night, I jibbed over a golf course which had just been mowed at about 6am, the soles have a slightly green tint to them now.
+I once attempted to walk 12 miles home from Macclesfield in these when I couldn’t get a taxi after a heavy night, I jibbed over a golf course which had just been mowed at about 6 am, the soles have a slight green tint to them now.
 I’ve got one of them Sneakers ER pens for them.

-They work with everything, they make you walk like Shaggy from Scooby Doo, they’re just dead comfortable.
-They are literally orthopedic shoes designed by a Danish professor, if that’s not cool then I don’t know what is.
-I’ve been going on about these for years, I must get out more.
-I’m just waiting for this really slim jeans epidemic to fuck off so I can wear them a lot more.
+They work with everything, they make you walk like Shaggy from Scooby-Doo, they’re just dead comfortable.
+They are literally orthopaedic shoes designed by a Danish professor, if that’s not cool then I don’t know what is.
+I’ve actually just found a post on my old Oneupmanship blog about them which proves I’ve been going on about them for years.
+I really should get out more.
+I’m waiting for this really slim jeans epidemic to fuck off so I can wear them a lot more.

-Cord shoes were always a bit of a Manchester/North West thing.
-They are an acquired taste for sure, something not too many brands have produced.
-Made just for us in a small Spanish factory, a one off run in smallish numbers.
+Cord shoes were always a bit of a Manchester/North West mythical thing.
+They are an acquired taste for sure, something not too many brands have produced, but I love them.
+These are made just for us in a small Spanish factory, a one-off run in smallish numbers.
 You don’t get much of that these days.
-This was the second cord shoe we did and they came in four colours, just don’t wear them with cords.
+This was the second cord shoe we did and they came in four colours – just don’t wear them with cords!